CodyBontecou/blog/src/convert-reactjs-component-to-vuejs.md

 ### Additional VueJS config

-In order to get the CSS provided below to style our component, we need to expose the CSS.
+To get the CSS provided below to style our component, we need to expose the CSS to work within our VueJS application.
 For this example, I placed an import statement within my `main.js` file.

 ```js
 import { createApp } from 'vue'